JACart2/docker_files/README.md

 `bash ./dev-run.sh` will create the containers but override the entry commands so they don't start anything.
 You should run this before using any of the options below.

-## Basic structure
+## Project structure
 Any ROS packages that you want to actively work on should be put in dev_ws.
 Any ROS packages that are not under development (ie, dependencies) are stored in the backend docker image in the dependency_ws folder.
-Packages in the dev_ws folder will be build by the backend entry script whenever the container runs.
+To add dependencies, go into the Dockerfile and simply clone it in the same place as the other dependencies.
+These dependencies will built and be baked into the docker image.
+ROS2 packages that are in the dev_ws folder will be build by the backend entry script whenever the container runs.
+If you would like to do development inside a container, you may also manually build from there.

 ## VSCode